-When you’re thinking of remodeling your kitchen, bathroom or laundry room, choosing cabinet designs that work with your current layout and installing them can help improve the appearance of the room and provide you with additional storage space.
-If you want to install your own cabinets, you can do so with the right tools, tips and a little effort.
-They must be properly secured and level in order to be functional and safe.
+When you’re thinking of remodeling your kitchen, bathroom, or laundry room, choosing cabinet designs that work with your current layout and installing them can help improve the room’s appearance and provide additional storage space.
+If you want to install your own cabinets, you can do so with the right tools, tips, and a little effort.
+They must be adequately secured and leveled to be functional and safe.
 Consider these cabinet installation instructions during your next project.

 Choose the Types of Cabinets

-Cabinets are available in a variety of materials, finishes and styles.
+Cabinets are available in a variety of materials, finishes, and styles.
 There are even cabinets that are designed for specific purposes.
-For instance, some are created to be safety and security products that provide you with a safe place to store sensitive objects like passports, keys and toxic cleaning products.
-The cabinet designs you choose, cabinet functions and the number of products purchased can affect the time it takes for installation.
+For instance, some are created as safety and security products that provide a safe place to store sensitive objects like passports, keys, and toxic cleaning products.
+The cabinet designs you choose, cabinet functions, and the number of products purchased can affect the time it takes for installation.

 Tools and Materials

-As with any project, the first step you’ll need to take is gathering all of the tools and materials necessary to your cabinet installation.
+As with any project, the first step you’ll need to take is gathering all of the tools and materials necessary for your cabinet installation.
 You will need:

 Prepare to Install Cabinets

-Before following the cabinet installation tips, you’ll need to prepare the space for the work you’re going to do.
+Before following the cabinet installation tips, you’ll need to prepare the space for your work.
 If you are replacing your old cabinets, your first step is to remove these cabinets from the space.
 Do this as carefully as possible to avoid damaging the wall behind them.
 Be careful not to damage the cupboards, either.
 You’ll need to measure these so you can pick correctly-sized replacements.
 Removing old cabinets is best done by: